risk-first/website/Hierarchies.md

 > "I and many other planetary scientists — like the almost 400 that signed a petition against the IAU in 2006 — have a problem with the IAU definition because the implications of it are just nonsensical.
 Here's why.
 The IAU's "zone-clearing" criteria, when worked out mathematically, means that to qualify as a planet at larger and larger distances from the sun, a body has to have more and more mass than it would in a closer orbit.
 This is in part because the zones get larger (like distance cubed, or volume) as you go outward; it's also in part because orbital speeds are slower further out, so zone-clearing takes longer." - [Alan Stern, _Fighting for Pluto's Planet Title_](https://www.space.com/9594-fighting-pluto-planet-title-planetary-scientist-alan-stern.html)

 So the problem comes down to the fact that, on one hand, we want a nice classification of the eight or nine largest objects orbiting our sun, rather than a messy classification of hundreds.

+A second problem with classification is that, unlike containment,

 Why is this?
 Why would we _want_ to just have a nice, small collection of things?